Updated: Aug 4

 Using oils topically has them absorbed into the bloodstream within 30 seconds.
 Then they will be circulated through the entire body within 30 minutes.

 Just remember, as with all natural solutions, nothing is a quick fix - don’t expect to roll on some Frankincense and all is hunky dory.
 But regular use of therapy grade essential oils promotes restful sleep, reduces toxicity, reduces emotional stress, improves brain function and boosts energy levels.
 If you are new to oils, I recommend you use professor Google and find answers to all these statements.
 Start with searching for ‘essential oils + pubmed’ - it may be helpful to look at scientific research first.
+Or you can contact me, I am happy to help.

 I also often diffuse a citrus oil after school, because children love the sweet scent, and citrus oils are known to be helpful to relieve stress, exhaustion and anxiety or simply calm our minds.
 Scents are powerful aromatic anchors, and returning to a quiet home with a scent that signals down and study time can be hugely beneficial for a child that craves order and routine.
 Wild Orange can help reduce anxiety levels, Lemon is good for focus and Lime is known for its uplifting properties.
 If you would like to try any of those, contact me, and I’ll be happy to arrange a consultation and send you some samples.